Skip to content

 What git push does: It uploads the commits from your local branch to the matching branch on GitHub, making your work visible to the rest of your team for the first time.

-• View the Diff — a line-by-line comparison where additions appear in green and deletions in red
+What the Diff is: When you open a Pull Request on GitHub, the Diff appears automatically under the Files changed tab.
+It shows a line-by-line comparison where additions appear in green and deletions in red.

 The Diff is particularly powerful for documentation review.
 It isolates exactly what changed, which allows reviewers to focus on the delta rather than rereading the entire document.